Ultimate Guide to Google Display Network in 2022

-Once you’ve got that sorted, sign in to Google Ads and follow these steps:
+Once you’ve got that sorted, sign in to Google Ads Account and follow these steps:

-With the basics ready, you can move onto targeting.
+With the basics ready, you can move onto audience targeting.

-If you're wondering how long it will take to see results on Adwords, aren't sure if inhouse or outsourcing your Google Ads campaigns is right for you or looking for more ways to experiment with Google Ads, see our linked guides for more ideas.
+If you’re wondering how long it will take to see results on Google Ads, aren’t sure if inhouse or outsourcing your Google Ads campaigns is right for you or looking for more ways to experiment with Google Ads, see our linked guides for more ideas.

 How do you reach the people you know are most likely to be interested in your products or services?
 Through targeting.

 This is absolutely essential to any successful display ad campaign, as otherwise you are wasting precious budget on people who will never convert.

 With Google ads demographic targeting, you may reach a specific group of possible consumers who are likely to be within a certain age range, gender, parental status, or family income.
 For illustration, if you have a women-only fitness installation, demographic targeting might help you avoid showing your advertising to men.

 Digital marketers are nowadays using rich media ads to target both desktop and mobile users.

 Rich media is a word used in digital marketing to describe an ad containing advanced features such as video, music, or other aspects that encourage viewers to interact and engage with the content.